What do you think is the leading cause of fatal injuries to Florida children younger than 5?

-Too many young children die from suffocation, the vast majority of whom are children under the age of 1 sleeping in an unsafe environment — either with an adult or with blankets, pillow or a soft mattress.
+Too many young children die from suffocation, and the vast majority is younger than 1 sleeping in an unsafe environment, either with an adult or with blankets, a pillow or a soft mattress.

-While many parents like to cuddle and breastfeed their babies in bed, the risk of infant death is 40 times higher when a child is sleeping with an adult.
+While you may like to cuddle and breastfeed your baby in bed, the risk of infant death is 40 times higher when your child sleeps with you.

 FOLLOW THESE TIPS TO KEEP YOUR BABY SAFE:

 - Lay your baby on his/her back to go to bed.
-Remember to remove a bib before putting your baby to bed.
+Remember to remove their bib.

-- Remember to always return your baby to the crib before going to sleep yourself.
+- Remember to return your baby to the crib before you fall asleep.

-- If the crib has a side that drops down, it is unsafe and has been recalled by the federal government because a baby can get trapped in the slats and suffocate.
+- If the crib has a side that drops down, it has been recalled by the federal government because a baby can get trapped in the slats and suffocate.

 - Never place a crib near windows, draperies, blinds or wall-mounted decorative accessories with cords.

 - Talk about safe sleeping with anyone who cares for your baby, such as grandparents, babysitters and others.

 If you need help providing your baby a safe place to sleep, please contact HomeSafe at 561-383-9800.